MarkMonnin/radio-group/README.md

 A React app to demonstrate the use of React.cloneElement and React.Children.map.
+This is a simple page to demonstrate a radio button group custom component.
+The Submit button does not work on purpose.